[Minor revision–posted 12/20/22 (replaces 10/13/20 edition)]

 (5) If the retiree elects and is approved to work full time for six months each fiscal year, compensation may not exceed the base compensation in effect at the time of retirement plus applicable increases.

-d.
+e.
 Teaching assignments normally will be at a time mutually agreed upon with the department chairperson or area coordinator and within an area of the participant's primary area of specialization.
-If such an assignment is not available for any reason, then the participant may select a teaching assignment within an area of competency or, by mutual agreement with the chairperson, dean, and the Senior Vice Provost for Academic Affairs, arrange to engage in other university activities that may be deemed the equivalent of the teaching assignment.
+If such an assignment is not available for any reason, then the participant may select a teaching assignment within an area of competency or, by mutual agreement with the chairperson, dean, and the Vice Provost for Faculty Success arrange to engage in other university activities that may be deemed the equivalent of the teaching assignment.

-3. Persons choosing to participate in this program must notify the Office of the PSVP at least 90 days prior to the effective date of retirement and reach agreement on the:
+3. Persons choosing to participate in this program must notify the Office of the PSVP at least 90 days prior to the effective date of retirement and reach agreement on the following:

 a.
 Date on which tenure will be relinquished and the effective date of retirement, both in accordance with TRS rules;